• Level 2

 • Support Workers

-Those who provide personalised care to adults in their homes or other settings, needing to balance safety with respect for the individual’s choices.
+People who provide personalised care to adults in their homes or other places, needing to balance safety with respecting the person’s choices.

 • Social Workers

-Professionals who assess the overall well-being of vulnerable adults and must ensure that risk management is a key part of care planning.
+Workers who check the well-being of vulnerable adults and need to include risk management in care plans.

 • New Managers or Supervisors in Social Care Settings

-Individuals who are new to management roles in social care and need to develop a thorough understanding of risk assessment and management processes.
+People new to management in social care who need to learn about risk assessment and management.

-This risk assessment in social care training is suitable for anyone working in or managing social care environments, particularly those who provide care to vulnerable adults.
+This training on risk assessment in social care is for anyone working in or managing social care settings, especially those caring for vulnerable adults.

 As I have told others...
 It is the best, most informative training I have ever attended